JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 **In essence:**

 Django's MVT architecture provides a clear separation of concerns, making it easier to develop and maintain web applications.

 While it differs slightly from traditional MVC, the underlying principles are similar.
 Django handles the "Controller" aspect, allowing you to focus on developing your models, views, and templates.

 {{< /details >}}

 {{< callout type="info" >}}
-Im very aware that there are cool projects.
+Im very aware that there are cool projects with Django.
 Like [Pylinak](https://github.com/jrkerns/pylinac), which [this PhD](https://jalcocert.github.io/JAlcocerT/web-for-phd-researcher/) is improving.
 {{< /callout >}}

 **In essence:**

-Django is a powerful and versatile framework that's well-suited for building complex web applications.
+Django is a powerful and versatile framework that's well-suited for **building complex web applications**.

 Its "batteries-included" approach, security features, and scalability make it a popular choice for developers of all skill levels.

+#### FLASK

 {{< details title="More Python Flask 📌" closed="true" >}}